olinml2024/olinml2024.github.io/assignments/assignment16/assignment16.markdown

 This dataset shows 10 categories of images.
 While you are building your model, you may want to work with a small subset of the data.
 At the end, you should run it with a larger version of the data.

 {% capture problem %}
 Create, train, and document a model with 1 convolution layer and 1 max pooling layer.
+(This model should also have 1 fully connected layer.)

 {% endcapture %}
 {% include problem.html problem=problem %}